Kim Kardashian Is Rocking Cool-Brown Hair — & We're Loving It

 Advertisement

 While her new look is most likely the work of an expertly dyed wig, it doesn't make it any less stunning.
-We hope this new color sticks around, but given Kardashian's hair history, there will probably be a new color to keep up with next.
+We hope this new colour sticks around, but given Kardashian's hair history, there will probably be a new colour to keep up with next.

 Advertisement